-- 8. Air intake system can be modified with the following limitations: - 1.
+- 7. Air intake system can be modified with the following limitations: - 1.
 The number of reed slots per one reed block is 14. - 2.
 The throttle body must be SVS Brucatto style construction. - 3.
-Four additional dimensions will be measured outside: - a) port width, port length for cyl.1&2, 3&4, 5&6. - b) The dimensions are: W 119mm, L1/2 16mm, L3/4 42mm, L5/6 80mm. - c) The tolerance for these dimensions is ±2mm. - 9.
+Four additional dimensions will be measured outside: - a) port width, port length for cyl.1&2, 3&4, 5&6. - b) The dimensions are: W 119mm, L1/2 16mm, L3/4 42mm, L5/6 80mm. - c) The tolerance for these dimensions is ±2mm. - 8.
 Mid-section must be OM by Mercury Marine.
 It is forbidden to use inside the mid-section any extra parts and devices that can affect the exhaust attenuator's performance.
-It is allowed to drill the mid- section to install additional equipment such as exhaust muffler, lift sender, etc. But the quantity of drilled holes must not be more than 4 and the diameter not more than 10mm. each.
+It is allowed to drill the mid-section to install additional equipment such as exhaust muffler, fift sender, etc. But the quantity of drilled holes must not be more than 4 and the diameter not more than 10mm. each.

 One additional dimension will be measured: overall length of the mid-section.
 This dimension is -305mm.
-The tolerance for this dimension is $\pm 1$ mm.
+The tolerance for this dimension is ±1mm.

-- 10. Gear case housing must be OM and comply with inspection template.
+Gear case housing must be OM and comply with inspection template.
 The overall preload of the gear case must be not less than 0,5 n/m at the time of inspection (without impeller).
-The use of OM impeller is mandatory. - 10.
-All engines built with 822230A47, 858961A8, 858961A10, 858961A21, 858961A23, 858961T18, 8M8027364, 858961A35, 858961T02, 858961A28 or 858961A17 cylinder blocks must be inspected and approved by the Technical Commissioner before getting them in use.
-No compliance, disqualification applies. - 11.
-Any technical development not covered by the existing rules must be declared before the technical scrutineering and must obtain the approval of the Commissioner in charge of the scrutineering before getting into use.
-Non compliance, disqualification applies.

-25. TECHNICAL RULES FOR MERCURY RACING COMPETITION V-8 FOUR STROKE ENGINES

-1. Engine Hardware
+The use of OM impeller is mandatory.

+- All engines built with 822230A47, 858961A8, 858961A10, 858961A21, 858961A23, 858961118, 8M8027364, 858961A35, 858961T02, 858961A28 or 858961A17 cylinder blocks must be inspected and approved by the Technical Commissioner before getting them in use.
+No compliance, disqualification applies. - Any technical development not covered by the existing rules must be declared before the technical scrutineering and must obtain the approval of the Commissioner in charge of the scrutineering before getting into use.
+Non compliance, disqualification applies. - 25.
+TECHNICAL RULES FOR MERCURY RACING COMPETITION 360 APX Four-Stroke Engine - 1.
+Engine Hardware

 1.1.
-The Mercury Racing Competition 4.6 liter V8 four-stroke engine, homologation number to be published on UIM website.
+The required four-stroke engine for Formula1 is the Mercury Racing 360 APX engine, homologation number to be published on UIM website.